Details of the 5 Days Family Tour of Cairo and Luxor

 - All transportation with a private A.C car

 - Entering fees for all the sightseeing in the itinerary.

 - All Service Charges and taxes.

-Our agent will be there to assist the family with any documentation needs and to carry the bags when they arrive at the Cairo airport.
-A private A/C vehicle will then transport everyone to their hotel in Cairo so they may check-in and unwind.
+Day 1: Arrive in Cairo and enjoy the Light and Sound Show: Our agent will be there to assist the family with any documentation needs and to carry the bags when they arrive at the Cairo airport.
+A private A/C vehicle will then transport everyone to their hotel in Cairo so they may check in and unwind.

 The whole family may learn about how the ancient Egyptian civilization sprang from the heavenly waters of the Nile River by taking in an exquisite sound and light display at the Giza Complex beneath Cairo’s starry night sky.
 The whole family will have supper at a neighborhood eatery before spending the night at their hotel in Cairo.